Lupe Cotrim

-Trajectory
+Life and career

 Maria José Cotrim Garaude was born on March 16, 1933, in the city of São Paulo to Maria de Lourdes Lins Cotrim and Dr. Pedro Garaude.
 She was nicknamed Lupe from childhood, a reference to the first syllables of her parents' prenames.
 Lupe Cotrim moved with her family to Araçatuba and spent her childhood there.'
 After her parents' separation, she and her mother moved to the city of Rio de Janeiro, where she studied at Bennett School.
 In 1949, she moved back to São Paulo to be closer to her father and integrate into the city's cultural environment.

 Lupe Cotrim completed her secondary education at Des Oiseaux School and graduated in Library science and Culture at the Sedes Sapientiae Institute in São Paulo.
 Still in the 1950s, she studied literature, languages, arts, and lyric singing.

 Between 1961 and 1963, Lupe Cotrim presented, together with journalist Joaquim Pinto Nazário, the TV program A Semana Passada a Limpo, (Note: A possible translation into English would be Last Week in Review) in which they discussed the week's events in the fields of politics, literature, and arts.
 Previously she produced and presented, together with writer Helena Silveira, the program Mulher, Confidencialmente, (Note: In English is Woman, Confidentially) both aired on São Paulo television channels.
 Cotrim worked at the Caixa Econômica Federal between 1963 and 1967, at the invitation of Joaquim Pinto Nazário, then vice-president of the bank.
 She also worked as an Actor, making a brief appearance in A Morte da Strip-Teaser (1969), (Note: In English is The Death of the Striptease) the first short film by director Eduardo Leone.